 dvc pull

 The key mental model: git tracks code + .dvc pointers, dvc tracks the actual data.
-Always commit the .dvc files after running dvc add, and always dvc push after git push.
+Commit the .dvc files after running dvc add, and dvc push before git push — if the pointer reaches the remote before its data does, a collaborator who runs git pull && dvc pull in that window gets a “missing data” error.

 Gotchas and Tips